nikolaspoczekaj/RefactorAI/README.md

-# RefactorAI 🔄🤖
+# RefactorAI

-**Automated Code Refactoring with AI**
+🔁🤖**Automated Code Refactoring with AI**

-RefactorAI is a powerful CLI tool that **automatically refactors your Python code** using AI, ensuring compliance with **PEP 8**, best practices, and clean code principles.
+RefactorAI is a CLI tool that **automatically refactors your Python code** using AI, ensuring compliance with **PEP 8**, best practices, and clean code principles.
 Whether you need to refactor a single file or an entire project, RefactorAI optimizes your codebase with minimal effort.

 ---